A lesson from Mother Nature.

-It’s like we took a wrong turn somewhere and landed smack in the middle of Heaven, yet the How to Flourish title of this blog post probably won’t come as expected.
+It’s like we took a wrong turn somewhere and landed smack in the middle of paradise, yet the How to Flourish title of this blog post probably won’t come as expected.

 In that moment, the question of how to flourish seemed pretty clear.